Joel-Milla/LaneAtt_rosws/README.md

 # RealTime-LaneATT Row Detection and Navigation

+> A ROS2-based real-time lane detection and navigation system for greenhouse robots, powered by LaneATT.

 ![model flow chart](assets/model.png)

 A Real Time approach to Lane Detection for greenhouse environments based on the paper "Keep your attention on the lane" by Lucas Tabelini, Rodrigo Berriel, Thiago M. Paixao, Claudine Badue, Alberto F. De Souza, Thiago Oliveira-Santos.